The Best Toronto Itinerary: 2 or 3 Days

 The cruise is also narrated, so you can learn a few interesting tidbits about the city as well.

 Head to the harbour, and hop on a water taxi.
 It’s $12.50 per adult, one way and it takes you to Centre Island (which is where I took the photo above.)
-They leave frequently, so you can hop back on a water taxi after only being there a short time.

-Casa Loma (Toronto’s only castle.)
-Very cool, but maybe not if you’re from Europe since you’re used to much older castles
+Casa Loma (Toronto’s only castle) Very cool, but maybe not if you’re from Europe since you’re used to much older castles

 Bata Shoe Museum (my personal favourite attraction in Toronto) right down the street from the ROM